GilleM/Memory-game/README.md

 * Tested all buttons.
 * Tested the responsive behaviour of images and text on desktops, laptops, notebooks and various smartphones.
 * Tested the responsiveness of the page and 100vh height; there's no overlapping and no scroller introduced
-* Reduces and expanded the width of the window to verify that each memory card is distributed in expected way on all device sizes.
+* Reduces and expanded the width of the window to verify that each memory card is distributed in the expected way on all device sizes.
 * I identified and fixed the majority of problems that were affecting my site's performance, accessibility and UX by using open-source Google tool **Lighthouse**.
 A day before submitting the milestone, performance of each page exceeded 80%.